The Masked Singer 2023: previews (masks, performances, guests)

-The Masked Singer 2023: the previews (masks, performances and guests) of the fourth episode of April 15th
+The Masked Singer 2023: the previews (masks, performances and guests) of the sixth episode (final) of April 22nd

-This evening, Saturday 15 April 2023, at 21.25 on Rai 1 the fifth episode of The Masked Singer 2023, the fourth edition of the show hosted by Milly Carlucci, will be broadcast.
+This evening, Saturday 22 April 2023, at 21.25 on Rai 1, the sixth episode (the final) of The Masked Singer 2023, the fourth edition of the show hosted by Milly Carlucci, will be broadcast.
 The formula of the program is known and remains faithful to its origins: 12 VIPs will perform as singers dressed up in funny masks that will not allow those watching and listening to recognize them.
 To try to find out who it is an ad hoc jury (which will also evaluate the performances) composed of five members: Serena Bortone, Iva Zanicchi, Christian De Sica, Flavio Insinna and Francesco Facchinetti; and the audience from home.
 But let’s see all the information together in detail.

 Previews (masks, performances and guests)

-What are the masks of the fifth episode of The Masked Singer 2023?
+What are the masks of the sixth episode of The Masked Singer 2023?
 Here is the complete list with the related scheduled performances:

 - Shark